 Paul has acted on a pro bono basis in sports arbitrations relating to anti-doping offences under the WADA Code.

-For more detail about Paul’s work in respect of each of his practice areas, please refer to the relevant headings below.
+For more details about Paul’s work in respect of each of his practice areas, please refer to the relevant headings below.